PeterShin23/remote-coder/README.md

 - `SLACK_APP_TOKEN`
 - `SLACK_BOT_TOKEN`
 - `SLACK_ALLOWED_USER_IDS` (comma-separated list of Slack user IDs allowed to use the bot)
-- `GITHUB_TOKEN` (optional, for PR automation)
+- `GITHUB_TOKEN`
 - `REMOTE_CODER_AGENTS` (optional, comma-separated list to limit which agents load)

 > Need help creating the Slack tokens?
 See **Slack App Setup** below.
-> When you want to add/remove projects later, open `projects.yaml` in your editor and edit it directly—there’s no extra CLI ceremony.
+> When you want to add/remove projects later, open `projects.yaml` in your editor, edit it directly.

 Remote Coder loads variables from `.env` and the current shell.
 Shell environment variables take precedence.